Welcome to the Department of Psychology

 Psychology is often described as a “hub” discipline because it stands at a crossroads of many disciplines and facilitates traffic between the natural sciences, the social sciences, the humanities, education, and policy.

 Lehigh psychology is positioned to serve as such a hub.
 For this reason our major has traditionally been among the most popular at Lehigh.
-It provides links to HMS, Global Studies, Biology, Cogntive Science, WGSS, Marketing, Management, Philosophy, Behavioral Neuroscience, Education, Sociology, and Economics.
+It provides links to HMS, Global Studies, Biology, Cogntive Science, WGSS, Marketing, Management, Anthropology, Philosophy, Behavioral Neuroscience, Education, Sociology, and Economics.
 Our faculty examine issues including the role of narrative in development and education, prejudice, morality, identity, influences of peers, aging, prosocial acts, memory, stress, language, categorization, trust, decision making, motivated reasoning, persuasion, infant reasoning, parent-child attachment, goal pursuit, socio-emotional competence, the nature of the unconscious, dissent, and issues of executive control and free will.
 They do basic research in lab and field settings that apply to policy issues in health and health disparity, management, global relations, education, law (e.g., blame, intent, compassion, the bias-inequality link, etc.), criminal justice, and financial decision making.

 Check out the Psychology Department spring 2015 course offerings, here.